AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/conclusion.rst

 much to explore.

-Likewise, we examined development using Ada in combination with other languages, nowadays a not an uncommon approach.
+Likewise, we examined development using Ada in combination with other languages, nowadays a not uncommon approach.
 Specifically, we saw how to interface with code and data written in other languages, and how (and why) to work with assembly language.
 Development in just one language is becoming less common over time so these were important aspects to know.